Topology and arithmetic of resultants, I: spaces of rational maps: Introduction

 Then, as a Galois representation, $H^i_{\et,c}(\Mc^\ast_{0,m}(\Pb^n,d)_{/\Fqbar};\Qb_\ell)$ consists precisely of \begin{enumerate} \item a direct summand

 if $m-3+2d(n+1)\le i\le 2(m-3+d(n+1))$, and \item a direct summand

 if $m+(2d-1)(n+1)\le i\le 2(m-3+d(n+1))-n+2$, \end{enumerate} and nothing else. \end{enumerate} \end{theorem}

-\paragraph{Acknowledgements} We thank Sasha Beilinson, Weiyan Chen, Jordan Ellenberg, Matt Emerton, Ezra Getzler, Sean Howe, Peter May, Joel Specter, Shmuel Weinberger, and Melanie Wood for helpful conversations.
+\paragraph{Acknowledgements} We thank Sasha Beilinson, Weiyan Chen, Jordan Ellenberg, Matt Emerton, Ezra Getzler, Sean Howe, Peter May, June Park, Joel Specter, Shmuel Weinberger, and Melanie Wood for helpful conversations.
 We thank Nir Gadish for explaining to us the argument in the first part of the proof of Theorem \ref{theorem:M0m}.
 We would like to acknowledge that a post on Jordan Ellenberg's blog, Quomodocumque, based on an idea of Michael Zieve, helped to inspire one of the arguments in this paper.
 We thank Ben O'Connor for corrections on an earlier draft of this paper.
 We are grateful to Curt McMullen and Joe Silverman for numerous comments, corrections and suggestions on an earlier draft of this paper.
+Finally, we are grateful to Hunter Spink and Dennis Tseng for pointing out a mistake in an earlier version of this paper (cf.\ Remark~\ref{remark:ST} below).